kandekore/Click-And-Collect-for-WooCommerce/readme.txt

 == License ==

-The Pro Click and Collect for WooCommerce plugin is licensed under the GNU General Public License v2 or later.
+The Click and Collect for WooCommerce plugin is licensed under the GNU General Public License v2 or later.
 See [LICENSE](LICENSE) file for details.

-== Changelog ==

-= Version 1.0 =
-- Initial release